 Trusts and wills are both estate planning tools that essentially allow someone to designate what happens to their property when they pass away.
 While they might seem similar at first glance, they are implemented quite differently.
-Our Lancaster estate planning team tells you everything you need to know about trusts and wills below.
+Our estate planning team tells you everything you need to know about trusts and wills below.

 Trusts are unique in the sense that they have the capability to accommodate a variety of different circumstances.
 These can include the amount of heirs/beneficiaries you have, tax implications, and even business interests.